theforeman/kafo/README.md

 #                            condition: !$remote
 ```

-Here you can see we defined several conditions on group and parameter level.
+Here you can see we defined several conditions on the group and parameter level.
-You can write condition in ruby language.
-All dollar-prefixed words are be
+You can write a condition in ruby.
+All dollar-prefixed words will be
-substituted by value of a particular puppet parameter.
+substituted with the value of the particular puppet parameter.

 Note that conditions are combined using ```&&``` when you nest them.
 So these
 are facts based on example: